scritcash/scrit-whitepaper/scrit-whitepaper.md

     client and the mint can automatically and securely update the mint configuration, allowing to transparently add and remove mints from the system.
--   Since Scrit is not only multi currency capable (multiple currencies in potentially different denominations issued by one set of mints), but also capable of dealing with **different** sets of mints, all these governance problems could easily be solved by each set of mints having their **own** governance Codechain (with their own rules etc.), and **all** governance Codechains added as secure dependencies to the Scrit client.

 The whole design gives us a simple solution to the governance problem in
 Scrit: